littlehunch/checker/README.md

 # checker
-A simple bash based file project file checker
+A simple bash based file project file checker, simply add the files to the required_docs.txt file and run the starter.sh script